dabory/abango/README.md

 - `$ go run main.go login` ....... ; run a request and it returns same value

+## Description of Operations in each APIs combined.

 ### Kafka API Procedure
 It is crucial in Kafka messaging service to syncronize producing messages and acquire return messages from backend as RESTful API and gRpc API do.